Anthony Vasquez: Career

-Vasquez attended Ronald Reagan High School in San Antonio, Texas, Texas A&M University, and the University of Southern California (USC).
+Vasquez attended Ronald Reagan High School in San Antonio, Texas, then Texas A&M University and the University of Southern California (USC).
 He played college baseball for the Texas A&M Aggies and the USC Trojans.

 Seattle Mariners

 The Seattle Mariners selected Vasquez in the 18th round of the 2009 MLB draft.
 He made his professional debut with the rookie ball Pulaski Mariners.
 He spent the 2010 season playing for three Mariners affiliates, the Single-A Clinton LumberKings, the High-A High Desert Mavericks, and the Double-A West Tenn Diamond Jaxx, recording a cumulative 11–9 record and 2.46 ERA in 28 games for the clubs.

-He made his MLB debut on August 23, 2011.
+Vasquez made his MLB debut on August 23, 2011.
 He recorded his first MLB strikeout against the second batter he faced.
 However, he struggled in his only season in the majors.
-On November 3, 2011, Vasquez was outrighted off of the 40-man roster after posting a 8.90 ERA in 29 1/3 innings for the Mariners.
+On November 3, he was outrighted off of the 40-man roster after posting a 8.90 ERA in 29 1/3 innings for the Mariners.
 Vasquez spent the 2012 season in Triple-A with the Tacoma Rainiers, pitching to a 6.53 ERA and 6–5 record.
 He split the 2013 season between the Double-A Jackson Generals and Clinton, accumulating a 2–6 record and 4.08 ERA in 15 appearances.
 On March 27, 2014, the Mariners released Vasquez.

 Baltimore Orioles

 Vasquez signed a minor league deal with the Baltimore Orioles on April 8, 2014.
-He split the season between the Triple-A Norfolk Tides and the Double-A Bowie Baysox, pitching to an 8–8 record and 4.95 ERA before electing free agency after the season on November 4, 2014.
+He split the season between the Triple-A Norfolk Tides and the Double-A Bowie Baysox, pitching to an 8–8 record and 4.95 ERA before electing free agency after the season on November 4.